nushell/nushell/README.md

 If you'd like to help out, come join us on the [discord](https://discord.gg/NtAbbGn) or propose some work in an issue or PR draft.
 We're currently looking to begin porting Nushell commands to engine-q.

-If you are interested in porting a command from nushell to engine-q you are welcome to [comment on this issue 242](https://github.com/nushell/engine-q/issues/242) with the command name you would like to port.
+If you are interested in porting a command from Nushell to engine-q you are welcome to [comment on this issue 242](https://github.com/nushell/engine-q/issues/242) with the command name you would like to port.